ionelmc/python-holdup/README.rst

 Documentation
 =============

-Usage: ``holdup [-h] [-t SECONDS] [-i SECONDS] [-n] service [service ...] [-- command [arg [arg ...]]]``
+Usage: ``holdup [-h] [-t SECONDS] [-T SECONDS] [-i SECONDS] [-n] service [service ...] [-- command [arg [arg ...]]]``

 Wait for services to be ready and optionally exec command.

-positional arguments:
+Positional arguments:
-  service
+  ``service``
     A service to wait for.
+Supported protocols:
-Supported protocols: "tcp://host:port/", "path:///path/to/something", "unix:///path/to/domain.sock".
-Join protocols with a
+    "tcp://host:port/", "path:///path/to/something",
+    "unix:///path/to/domain.sock", "http://urn",
+    "http://urn" (status 200 expected).
+Join protocols
-    comma to make holdup exit at the first passing one,
-    eg: tcp://host:1,host:2 or tcp://host:1,tcp://host:2
+    with a comma to make holdup exit at the first passing one, eg: tcp://host:1,host:2 or
-    are equivalent and mean "any that pass". command
+    tcp://host:1,tcp://host:2 are equivalent and mean "any
+    that pass".
+  ``command``
     An optional command to exec.

-optional arguments:
+Optional arguments:
-  -h, --help            Show this help message and exit.
-  -t SECONDS, --timeout SECONDS
+  -h, --help            show this help message and exit -t SECONDS, --timeout SECONDS
                         Time to wait for services to be ready.
+Default: 5.0 -T SECONDS, --check-timeout SECONDS
-Default: 5.0 -i SECONDS, --interval SECONDS
+                        Time to wait for a single check.
+Default: 1.0 -i SECONDS, --interval SECONDS
                         How often to check.
 Default: 0.2 -n, --no-abort        Ignore failed services.
 This makes `holdup` return 0 exit code regardless of services actually responding.

 Development
 ===========